natedogg2090/newborn-nap-tracker/README.md

 # Newborn-Nap-Tracker

-This is a Sinatra Application I created as a tool to help my wife and I track the sleep patterns/schedule of our infant son.
-In other words...we're too sleep deprived to remember when he went to bed, for how long he slept, etc.
+This is a Sinatra Application I created as a tool to help my wife and I track the sleep patterns of our newborn son.

 ## Contributing